alanng10/class-lang/Docue/Article/Word/a.md

 Word "italic" has meaning that is italic style.

-Word "startline" has meaning that is underline style.
+Word "staline" has meaning that is underline style.

 Word "endline" has meaning that is overline style.